-“Boiling the ocean” is a bit of a challenge, as is targeting an entire market so we help organisations, large and small, B2B and B2C identify, segment and target their markets and audiences.
-But, we don’t stop when the segmentation research ends.
+“Boiling the ocean” is a bit of a challenge, as is targeting an entire market.
+Therefore, we help organisations, large and small, B2B and B2C identify, to segment and target their markets and audiences.
+However, we don’t stop when the segmentation research ends.
 We work with clients to identify the segments which hold the greatest opportunity (and equally those where there is no opportunity) and develop propositions and messaging strategies that will work with the key target groups.

 How do we do it?